sourmash-bio/sourmash/doc/command-line.md

     --taxonomy gtdb-rs202.taxonomy.v2.csv
 ```

+One or more output formats can be provided with `-F/--output-format`, and
+output will be saved to files named for each format.
 The possible output formats are listed below, followed by the file extension used when writing to a file rather than stdout.
 When using more than one output format, you must provide an output basename (`--output-base`) that will be used to name the output files.
 If an `--output-dir` is provided, files will output to that directory.

 - `human`: ".human.txt",
 - `csv_summary`: ".summarized.csv",